 ~ When our question/intention is clear, succinct, and precise it is then placed in the hands of our guide who will then take us into our journey.
 Our guide is there to do just that, to guide us.
 We may not see our guide at all times, especially when working with the sacred trees, but we must go into the grove with them so that they are there.

 ~ We are in control of our own journeys at all times!
-This is an important thing for each woman to understand, if you get sucked into another realm, or a new guide you do not know appears, or something that does not seem to fit with your intention, turn away immediately and leave the journey, you are the one in control-always!
+This is an important thing to understand, if you get sucked into another realm, or a new guide you do not know appears, or something that does not seem to fit with your intention, turn away immediately and leave the journey, you are the one in control-always!

 ~ Do not feed the fears!
 If you are feeling fearful you will scare the poop out of yourself.
 There is no need to feel fearful, for even "ghosts"/which are essentially just humans who need crossing over, are misplaced energy and will leave you alone if you tell them to, and even more so if you ask your guide to keep watch.
 They also do not generally come unless we "call" in some way.
 This is why I always recommend to ask your guide to work with you if you are using tarot or other forms of divination and to please stay away from games such a ouija boards.
 If we have a healthy respect for the spirit world and focus on our own healing, with our known and safe guides there should not be a problem.

 Asking your Guide for Protection: ~ Your guide can protect you if you feel unsafe, both with the shamanic journey and energetically when you are not, we just need to ask them.
 In a clear voice ask your guide specifically what you would like protection for, make sure to be clear, and if you do not feel too strange, it is always nice to say it out loud, even if you whisper it.
 If you are not in the shamanic journey your guide can not read your mind, so speaking out loud and calling on your guide for protection and support is important.
 Call me, e-mail me, facebook me, I am around most of the time if you feel unsure about something.
-It may have been nothing at all to worry about or it may be something, but I am here as your shamanic guide as you dive deep into your own self healing and to keep you safe within the shamanic realms.
-I can help you to unravel your journeys, and although I will never tell you what your journey means, I may be able to help you to understand them by asking you specific questions and sharing my own experiences, this is what my shamanic teacher did for me and what I am happy to do for you.
+It may have been nothing at all to worry about or it may be something, but I am here as your guide as you dive deep into your own self healing and to keep you safe within the shamanic realms.
+I can help you to understand your journeys, and although I will never tell you what your journey means, I may be able to help you to understand them by asking you specific questions and sharing my own experiences, this is what my shamanic teacher did for me and what I am happy to do for you.

 ~These boundaries and discipline keeps us safe, and allows us to access to realms we would not normally be able to access, so we must respect them!